DavidNorman/WitchComputer/README.md

 In developing this simulator, I have been particularly influenced by the users manual, the table of order codes, the Electronic Engineering article describing the arithmetic units, and the example programs.
+All of these resources can be found liked from the CCS site linked above.

 I also corresponded with Delwyn Holroyd, and would not have been able to figure out the details of some of the design without his helpful replies.

-I started this as a CLojure programming exercise.
+I started this as a Clojure programming exercise.
 I chose the WITCH machine specifically because my parents learned to program this machine while studying at Wolverhampton.

 ## Usage

-If a standalone JAR file has been created, it can be run with the following command line.

-    $ java -jar witch-0.1.0-standalone.jar <tape-file>

-Alternatively, download the Leiningen environment from http://leiningen.org and then run the code using the following command line.
+Download the Leiningen environment from http://leiningen.org and then run the code using the following command line from the root of the repository sandbox.

     $ lein run <tape-file>

 ## Command line options